David Hensley Player Props: Astros vs. Rays

 David Hensley At The Plate

-- Hensley has had a base hit in six of 15 games this year, and multiple hits once.
+- Hensley has picked up a hit in six games this year (37.5%), including one multi-hit game.

-- He has not hit a home run in his 15 games this year.

-- Hensley has picked up an RBI twice this year, but just one in each of those games.
+- Hensley has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.